-We use daily assemblies to introduce pupils to different composers and types of music, and Mrs Douglas explains a little about the composers, their music and the different instruments at our Friday celebration assembly.
+We use daily assemblies to introduce pupils to different composers and types of music, and to explain a little about the composers, their music and their lives.

 As the children progress through the school the amount of homework will increase.
 We will try not to overload; we fully appreciate that they need time to relax too.
 Where possible we try to make homework an activity that can be done with your child, particularly in the Early Years and KS1.

-Due to current restrictions and preventative measures, homework will be set using our online platform - Purple Mash.
-Your child will have their own login and will be able to 'hand in' work online for their class teacher to mark and provide feedback on.
+Some homework will be set using our online platform - Purple Mash.
+Your child will have their own login and will be able to access thsi at home and in school.